-The 2023 Holiday Bowl NCAA football game is scheduled to take place in San Diego at the Padres Petco Park in December 2023.
-The baseball stadium field will be repurposed for football.
+The 2023 Holiday Bowl NCAA football game is scheduled to take place in San Diego at the Padres Petco Park on December 27, 2023.
+The baseball stadium field will again be repurposed for football.

 Title Sponsorship & Naming